 In June of 2014, the Oregon Health Authority, Health Systems Division (formerly Addictions and Mental Health Division), contracted with Portland State University, in partnership with Oregon Health & Science University (OHSU) and the Oregon Pediatric Society (OPS), to initiate a statewide collaboration to promote and sustain trauma informed care across child- and family-serving systems.
 In July of 2015, the scope of this collaboration was expanded to include adult serving behavioral health systems.
 Trauma Informed Oregon (TIO) was created in recognition of the impact that adverse experiences in childhood have on long-term health outcomes and represents a commitment at the state level to promote prevention and to bring policies and practices into better alignment with the principles of trauma informed care.

 Trauma Informed Oregon serves as a centralized source of information and resources and coordinates and provides training for healthcare and related systems.
 Trauma Informed Oregon works with state agencies, state and local providers, communities, family and youth organizations, and diverse constituents to bring many voices and perspectives to the table to learn from one another and to advocate for informed policies and practices to promote healing and support wellbeing for all of Oregon’s children, adults, and families.
-Get answers to commonly asked questions on our FAQs page.

 Complex and prolonged trauma can have profound effects on physical, mental and behavioral health outcomes across the lifespan.
 The publication of ACE research beginning in 1998 brought the impact of early childhood trauma into public awareness and resulted in greater national attention to supportive services needed by young children who have experienced adverse and traumatic events.
 More recently, promising practices have begun to emerge that promise to buffer children, adults and families from the effects of adverse experiences and to prevent their most negative consequences.